The Special Working Contract for Non-Jordanian Domestic Workers

 The practice has a high potential for replication and extension and can serve as a model for other countries contemplating the introduction of a standard contract for migrant domestic workers.

-The practice involved a range of stakeholders, including origin countries in the development process.
-However, the steering committee does not include the direct participation of migrant associations or migrant domestic workers themselves.
+The practice involved a range of stakeholders, including countries of origin.
+Nonetheless, the steering committee failed to involve migrant associations in the process.

 The Special Working Contract contributes to increasing the protection and rights of migrant domestic workers by making employers and recruitment agents liable for contract violations.
 The Ministry of Labour, in coordination with other relevant government agencies, is charged with following up on reports of violations made by individual workers and Embassies on the behalf of their nationals and with assisting in mediating disputes.
 It has also setup a hotline and email address for reporting on violations, with translation services available in several languages, including Indonesian, Sinhalese, Tagalog, Chinese, and Hindi, in addition to Arabic.

-However, it is important to note that the contract remains silent on maximum work hours, overtime pay, right to privacy and freedom of mobility.
-The contract even stipulates that the worker asks permission to leave the employer¿s home.
-Moreover, the Special Working Contract is based on civil law, since domestic workers (whether foreign or national) are excluded from national labour laws, and thus contract violations do not carry the same level of consequences or penalties as would violations of the labour law.
+The contract remains silent on maximum work hours, overtime pay, right to privacy and freedom of mobility.
+The contract requires a worker to seek her employer's permission to leave the household.
+Moreover, the Special Working Contract is based on civil law.
+As such, contract violations do not carry the same level of consequences or penalties as would violations of the labour law.

 - Ministry of Labour, Special Working Contract for Non-Jordanian Domestic Workers (Amman, Jordan, 2003).